arti9m/PHP-MSCFB-Parser/README.md

 var_dump($file->DE);

-5. Get stream ID by name:
+5. Get stream ID by name (\001CompObj provided as example.
+Since \001 is a special unprintable character, use double quotes to expand the character to actual data: "\001CompObj"):

 $id = $file->get_by_name("\001CompObj");